webdevphi/Winter-2018-Workshops/1-React/README.md

 **State**

 This is all good and fun but not very interactive.
-Lets add a text field so we can automatically update the person / thing we are greeting.
+Let's add a text field so we can automatically update the person/thing we are greeting.

-first lets define a state object
+first let's define a state object

 ```JSX
 //...